owang-bio/blog/content/python-for-forecast-analyst/date_functions.md

 dt.strftime(format="%B-%d-%y")
 ```

-strptime() is a class method of datetime module's datetime class.
+strptime() is a class method of datetime objects.
 So, to use this method, you need to call:
 ```
 datetime.datetime.strptime(datetime_in_str, '%Y-%m-%d')
 ```